By Jo Castro

 Now over 50, it’s a little different because backpackers of my age are a little thin on the ground, and in the luxury market very often people travel as couples and hotels can be lonesome places when it’s just you and your suitcase.

-Travelling alone can be empowering
+Travelling alone can be empowering.

 But leaving the rut of routine and responsibility and heading off alone has its lure too, and as we get older we may find we have to travel solo for a number of reasons.

-Travelling alone can also be empowering.
 Despites the setbacks you may face on your travels, your confidence will rise.
 Without a doubt there are times when you're going to be out of your comfort zone and facing various challenges, but very soon you'll find that you’re capable of making decisions quickly and effortlessly.
 Everything is up to you; you are accountable only to yourself, and the decisions you make affect only you.
 Soon you'll be making decisions like a seasoned professional and feeling empowered by the process.

 You’ll more than likely start reaching out to people, asking questions and even talking to strangers, and in time these people may very well become close friends.
-Travelling alone is a great leveller and it will make you seek out new friendships.
+Travelling alone is a great leveler and it will make you seek out new friendships.

 Planning your first solo trip